 I used to teach that expectations were always wrong and would get you in trouble in your friendships.
 Then I heard someone say, “Expectations are delayed resentment.”
 So I looked up the definition of expectation: “a confident belief or strong hope that a particular event will happen.”
 The synonyms for it are hope, anticipation, belief, prospect, probability.
 These all sound like nice words!

-Jealousy means, “fear of being replaced.”
+Jealousy means fear of being replaced.
 In friendships, this will stifle and suffocate a relationship quicker than anything.
-I’ve never been a jealous person ... until Shannon started dating her husband, Marc!
-This was a strange new feeling for me as I experienced that definition first-hand: I feared Marc was replacing me.
+I was never a jealous person — until Shannon started dating the man who would be her husband, Marc!
+It was a strange new feeling for me as I experienced that definition first-hand: I feared Marc was replacing me.

-During this tumultuous time, I came across a helpful article by Dawn Sundstrom which said this:
+During this tumultuous time, I came across a helpful article by Dawn Sundstrom that said this:

-She suggested doing the following in order to deal with jealousy that inevitably shows up in relationships: 1) Confess it as sin; 2) Rejoice with her; 3) Reject comparison; and 4) Choose gratitude.
+She suggests doing the following to deal with jealousy that inevitably shows up in relationships: (1) Confess it as sin; (2) rejoice with the other person; (3) reject comparison; and (4) choose gratitude.

 This was extremely beneficial to me in my acceptance of Marc into Shannon’s life.
-I had to confess my sin — that I was jealous or envious; I had to choose by faith to rejoice with her; I had to reject – not allow – those feelings to consume me; I had to choose by faith to be grateful for what God was providing for her and for me.
-The fact that our relationship has remained so solid over the last eight years of her marriage is a testament to our commitment to maintain friendship in spite of barriers like distance and marriage.
-I am so grateful for her devotion to me and for Marc’s value of friendships in his wife’s life!
+I had to confess my sin — that I was jealous or envious.
+I had to choose by faith to rejoice with her.
+I had to reject those feelings — not allow them to consume me.
+I had to choose by faith to be grateful for what God was providing for her and for me.
+The fact that our relationship has remained so solid over the last eight years of her marriage is a testament to our commitment to maintaining our friendship in spite of barriers like distance and marriage.
+I am so grateful for her devotion to me and that Marc values friendships in his wife’s life!